Suunto Race 2

 charging speed: 5.0, based on 1 review

-Charging speed is a standout in the supporting review, which reports very fast top-ups and a full charge in under an hour.
+Charging speed was a standout in the Trail & Kale review, which reported a full charge in under an hour and useful quick top-ups.

 • 4.8